szepet/clang-tools-extra/docs/clang-tidy/checks/misc-infinite-loop.rst

 misc-infinite-loop
 ==================

-The checker aims to find loops where none of the condition variables are updated in the body.
+Finds loops where none of the condition variables are updated in the body.
 This performs a very conservative check in order to avoid false positives and work only on integer types at the moment.

 Examples: